pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance query [COMMAND-OPTIONS] QUERY_STRING

-      Execute an execquery request.

-      Executes a query request on the target WBEM server with the QUERY_STRING argument and query language options.

-      The results of the query are displayed as mof or xml.
+      Execute a query on instances in a namespace.

+      Execute the specified query (QUERY_STRING argument) in the specified CIM namespace (--namespace option), and display the returned instances.
+If no namespace was specified, the default namespace of the connection is used.

-      Results are formatted as defined by the --output_format general option.
+      In the output, the instances will formatted as defined by the --output- format general option.

     Options:
-      -l, --querylanguage QUERY LANGUAGE
+      -l, --query-language QUERY LANGUAGE
                                       Use the query language defined.
 (Default:
                                       DMTF:CQL.
       -n, --namespace <name>          Namespace to use for this operation, instead